jishnujanardhanan-t/Apex-Basics-Practice/README.md

 # Salesforce Apex Learning Path

-Welcome — this repository is my Apex learning path.
+This repository is my Apex learning path.
 It contains beginner-friendly exercises organized by topic to show my progress from basics to intermediate Salesforce development.

 ## Topics Covered
 1. Variables & Data Types (`1_VariablesAndDataTypes`)